Edward Langille: Education and teaching

-Edward Langille was born on April 11, 1959 in St. Catharines, Ontario, but grew up in the village of Londonderry Mines in Colchester County, Nova Scotia and attended public schools in the area.
-He holds six university degrees.
-He received his Bachelor of Arts degree in modern languages from Université Sainte-Anne in Pointe-de-l'Église, Nova Scotia in 1980 and earned two degrees in French literature, L. ès L. and M. ès L. from the Université de Nantes in 1982 and 1983.
+Edward Langille was born on April 11, 1959, in St. Catharines, Ontario, and grew up in the village of Londonderry Mines in Colchester County, Nova Scotia.
+He attended public schools in the area.
+He received his Bachelor of Arts degree in modern languages from Université Sainte-Anne in Pointe-de-l'Église, Nova Scotia, in 1980 and earned two degrees in French literature, L. ès L. and M. ès L. from the Université de Nantes in 1982 and 1983.
 In 1984, he was awarded an additional modern languages degree (D.E.A.) from Université Paris III – Sorbonne Nouvelle.
 The following year, he earned a master's degree in international history from the London School of Economics writing his Master's thesis on the French Socialist party in the years immediately before World War I. In 1987, Langille completed a doctoral dissertation at Université Paris III – Sorbonne Nouvelle on the medieval French translations of William, archbishop of Tyre, working under the direction of the late French medievalist Jean Dufournet.
 The title of the thesis is La Représentation de l’Islam et du monde musulman chez Guillaume de Tyr.
 (The Portrayal of Islam and of the Muslim World in the French Chronicles of William of Tyre.)

 After graduating from Sorbonne with his D.ès.L.
 (Doctor of Letters), Langille taught at the University of Victoria and Université Ste-Anne, before being hired in the Modern Languages department at St. Francis Xavier University in 1989.
 In 2016, Langille was named to a two-year term as the Jules Léger Research Chair in the Humanities and Social Sciences at St FX.
-The chair is awarded to a senior faculty member with a strong record of research.
-He was appointed in 2017 to a prestigious three-year position as contributing editor to The Year's Work in Modern Language Studies (YWMLS).
+He was appointed in 2017 to a three-year position as contributing editor to The Year's Work in Modern Language Studies (YWMLS).